tgoodsell-tempus/teleport/rfd/0113-moderated-file-transfers.md

 The reason we notify _all_ party members (originator excluded) is that a session might not necessarily require a moderator but just a second-party such as a peer.
 This would allow those types of sessions to still be audited and go through the file request approval process.

 After the steps above we are in the `PENDING` state.
+This isn't a real "state" that exists in any struct, just the part of the flow that is waiting for responses.
 This is not a blocking state and essentially just creates the request, and updates the relevant UI (more on the UI below).

 #### The Approval process

 Similar to sending the `FileTransferRequest` event, another event will be listened to, the `FileTranferRequestResponse` (working name).
-We could separate the event into two with Approve/Deny but a simple switch case on a field should suffice.
+We could separate this new event into two with Approve/Deny but a simple switch case on a field should suffice.

 OnDeny:
 	1. Remove request from the session struct.
 No need to keep it around in a "Denied" state, just delete.